nibanks/quic-perf/draft-banks-quic-performance.md

 There are a few important things to note when doing performance testing.

+## What Data Should be Sent?

+## Ramp up Congestion Control or Not?

+TODO

 ## Disabling Encryption

 TODO - Point to quic-disable-encryption draft

-## Ramp up Congestion Control or Not?

-TODO

 # Security Considerations